dylanchang44/TekkenProgres/README.md

 # TekkenProgres
-<h4 align="center">A todo API for learning tekken characters, using sqlite for database </h4>
+<h4 align="center">A todo API server(going to make it multithreaded) for learning tekken characters, using sqlite for database </h4>

 ## Guide
 To create our sqlite database, we need to install sqlx-cli